ckeditor/ckeditor5/docs/framework/contributing/git-commit-message-convention.md

 ---
 category: framework-contributing
+meta-title: Git commit message convention | CKEditor 5 Framework Documentation
 order: 50
 modified_at: 2021-09-07
 ---

 # Git commit message convention

 Every commit made *directly* to the `master` branch must follow the convention below.
-Based on commits in the `master` branch CKEditor 5 release tools will generate changelog entries for the current release.
+Based on commits in the `master` branch CKEditor&nbsp;5 release tools will generate changelog entries for the current release.

 <info-box>
 	Commits in the ticket branches are not analyzed for the changelog and do not have to follow any specific convention (other than finishing sentences with periods).
-In case of ticket branches, **only merge commits are analyzed**.
+In the case of ticket branches, **only merge commits are analyzed**.

 	Therefore, this guide is mainly targeted at core team members.
-However, it may help you understand how to write a suggested commit message when creating a pull request for CKEditor 5.
+However, it may help you understand how to write a suggested commit message when creating a pull request for CKEditor&nbsp;5.
 </info-box>

 ## Convention